kubesphere/website/content/en/docs/cluster-administration/platform-settings/notification-management/configure-email.md

 {{< notice note >}}

 - If you update your email server configuration, KubeSphere will send email notifications based on the latest configuration.
 - By default, KubeSphere sends notifications for the same alert about every 12 hours.
-The notification repeat interval is controlled by `group_interval`, `group_wait` and `repeat_interval` in the Secret `alertmanager-main` in the project `kubesphere-monitoring-system`.
-You can customize these values but keep in mind that the actual time interval may be slightly different.
+The notification repeat interval is mainly controlled by `repeat_interval` in the Secret `alertmanager-main` in the project `kubesphere-monitoring-system`.
+You can customize the interval as needed.
 - As KubeSphere has built-in alerting policies, if you do not set any customized alerting policies, your recipient can still receive email notifications once a built-in alerting policy is triggered.

 {{</ notice >}}